 Digital caliper gauge

 This Mitutoyo digital caliper gauge has certainly seen better days, but it still saves the day when it comes to taking precise wheel hub measurements.
 It helps me get precise dimensions of Flange diameter or Pitch circle diameter (PCD) but you can also use it to get Flange to Flange distance, measure spoke offset of a straight pull hub or spoke hole diameter of a classic hub type.

 From time to time, it happens even to seasoned wheel builders.
 You finish a wheel building project and spoke length is off.
 Either spokes came short or longer than you intended.
 Face it, wrong rim or hub measurements will give you wrong spoke length.
 But to what degree?
 Some measurements are more important than others.

 In my other article Wrong spoke length - Effect of wrong measurements on spoke length calculation, I was tweaking with specific rim and hub measurements and figuring out how the final spoke length calculations change accordingly.
 Although some measurements are less important than others, meaning they have a lesser effect on your spoke length calculation, getting couple of those measurements wrong and errors will sum up to a greater overall error.

 KEEP A RECORD

 A good habit of all wheelbuilders is to keep a record.
+Read more on that topic here in one of my other articles.
 When taking measurements, record all information about components without rounding up numbers up or down.
 You will need this data not only for your initial calculation, but more importantly, for future use when a slight correction for the next wheel is necessary.
 Sometimes spoke lengths turn out to be slightly incorrect and it is up to you to write down any corrections needed.